omznc/slashy/README.md

 ## Help
 Below are all the commands you can currently use.

 <u>Underlined</u> commands mean that only members with a set permission can use them.
-Defaults to owner-only..
-Set with `/slashy config <role>` which is always restricted to the owner permission..
+Defaults to owner-only.
+Set with `/slashy config <role>` which is always restricted to the owner permission.

 <> are required arguments and [] are optional arguments.